thor-mang/thor_mang_power_module/README.md

 # thor_mang_power_module

-Contains software to provide all features of the power modul to ROS
+Contains software to provide all features of the power modul to ROS.